-Ok, so yes, the path does come dangerously close to the edge of the cliff, and perhaps if Freya had spent more than a few seconds staring all that way down she probably would have been just a little jelly-legged.
-And sure, you do have to scramble across some sections of open rock which can be a little sketchy at times.
-But we never felt seriously unsafe.
-We hopped up to the rocky top without giving it a second thought.
+The path does come precariously close to the edge of the cliff and you do have to scramble across some sections of open rock which can be a little sketchy at times, but we never felt seriously unsafe or considered turning back.
+In fact, we hopped up to the rocky top without giving it a second thought.

-If you take your time and approach this section with care, this final climb shouldn’t be a problem.
+If you take your time and approach this section with care, this final scramble shouldn’t be a problem.
 The rocks are solid and there are plenty of cracks and holes where you can grasp on firmly.
-Some areas also have safety ropes, although we felt these were actually more of a hinderance to getting up the rock face.
+Some areas also have safety ropes, although we felt these were actually more of a hindrance to getting up the rock face.

-If you do have a serious fear of heights this part may be a little too much for you to take, but if you do reach the top, sweaty, caked in dust and probably with a strong dose of adrenaline coursing through your veins, it really is worth it.
+For those with a serious fear of heights who are really concerned this may be a little too much for you to take, also bear in mind that this final section is only 500m of the entire trail.
+If you do decide to turn back, you’ll only be missing a short section of an otherwise stunning hike through Durmitor National Park.
+But, if you stick it out to the top, sweaty, caked in dust and probably with a strong dose of adrenaline coursing through your veins, it really is worth it.